Cross-companion/wembox/Research files/future-features.md

     These should be final included in final touches I would make when the final version of Wembee is a finished product.
     I can also check the existing terms and conditions on othe social sites and try to adapt from theirs.

+#### GLOBAL VARIABLES

+- 26/9/2023
+  - Global variables are a feature that would grant users the ability to store data which they can easily re-use through the app or in a chat environment.
+They are the predessecors for more intimate variable features like AI memes that are generate using images a user stores and made accessible to it's usable scope.

 ### Frontend

 ### Backend